tidwall/SwiftWebSocket/README.md

 SwiftWebSocket passes all 521 of the Autobahn's fuzzing tests, including strict UTF-8, and message compression.

+**Important: Xcode 7.3 beta2 and Swift 2.2**
+Xcode 7.3 and Swift 2.2 are still in beta.
+If you are developing in either environment then please use the `swift/2.2` branch.
+Once Xcode 7.3 goes live to the public the swift/2.2 branch will be merged with master.

 ## Features

 - High performance.